 You can gain new skill ranks in exchange for Expoints.
 You can buy 1 rank for 2 Expoints.
-You cannot exceed 10 ranks in any skill.
-If you gain the Legendary Skill trump (see Chapter 7: Trumps), you may exceed 10 ranks in the skill of your choice.
+You cannot normally exceed 10 ranks in any one skill.
+If you gain the "Legendary Skill" trump (see Chapter 7: Trumps), you may exceed 10 ranks in one skill of your choice.

-Skills represent knowledge or practical experience your character earns.
-She didn't just wake up the day after slaying a dragon with inexplicable knowledge of opening locks.
-Like all upgrades to your character, the GM should have final approval on what your character learns and how she learns it.
-Without an available book, scroll, mentor, or loads of trial and error, your character has a slim chance of learning a skill.
+Remember, skills represent knowledge or practical experience your character earns.
+She doesn't just slay a dragon and wake up the next day with inexplicable knowledge of opening locks.
+Like all upgrades to your character, work with your GM to plan what your character learns and how she learns it.
+At minimum, your character has zero chance of learning a skill without available instructions, mentors, or loads of trial and error.